Research and Physics Work

 Applications of shortcuts-to-adiabaticity on systems supporting soliton motion, and exploiting the symmetry algebras / hierarchies of soliton systems to realize bit manipulation.

-Applications of Fermi liquid phenomena to engineering.
+Applications of Fermi liquid phenomena to novel device engineering.

 Before my current appointment, I was a visiting faculty and research associate at the Centre for Mathematical Modeling at Flame University.
 I received my M.Sci. in physics from Carnegie Mellon University in 2016, and my B.Sci. in physics from Carnegie Mellon University in 2014.
 There, I worked under Di Xiao on optoelectronic phenomena on the surfaces of topological insulators, in particular examining properties of the photogalvanic effect on the surfaces of topological insulators at zero and finite temperature.
 I also had the brief opportunity to work on curve fitting for experimental soft condensed matter physics under Stephanie Tristram-Nagle, as well as on analytic analysis of the dynamical RG flow of the Ising model under Robert Swendsen.